fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_7.md

 uration to start a connection with the database.
 The yield releases control to

-Chapter 7.
-Using pytest with Other Tools • 138

 the with block of list_tasks(), and after everything is done, the database connection